neemajd20/AfyaMsafiri/docs/AfyaMsafiri-For-Travelers/Booking-For-Yellow-Fever-Vaccination.md

 ![alt text](<../../static/img/form for filling in details2.png>)
 ![alt text](../../static/img/figure2.2.png)

-NB: If the “submit button” is not active, review the responses and ensure all the required fields marked with an asterisk sign (*) are completed.
+ > If the “submit button” is not active, review the responses and ensure all the required fields marked with an asterisk sign (*) are completed.!

 ### 3.4.1.
 Declaration of Filled Information